skiphansen/pano_hello_g1/README.md

 ## Acknowledgement and Thanks

-Tom Verbeure's reverse engineering efforts and Pano logic [bring up](https://github.com/tomverbeure/panologic) code made it possible to get projects up and running rapidly without the reverse engineering drudgery.
+Tom Verbeure's reverse engineering efforts and Panologic [bring up](https://github.com/tomverbeure/panologic) code made it possible to get projects up and running rapidly without the reverse engineering drudgery.
 Without Tom's work I would still be thinking of getting involved with FPGAs "some day".